taddison/personal-site/content/blog/2017/12/auto-deflating-event-hubs-with-a-function-app/index.md

 $sp | Select DisplayName, ApplicationId # You'll need the ApplicationId later
 ```

-While you're connected you can use the following command to get the values you need for TentantId and SubscriptionId:
+While you're connected you can use the following command to get the values you need for TenantId and SubscriptionId:

 ```powershell
 Get-AzureRmSubscription | Select-Object SubscriptionId, TenantId, SubscriptionName